Key Takeaways

 Living with bipolar disorder and an eating disorder can be hard, particularly as the symptoms of each condition can overlap.
 But it’s important to remember that there’s treatment available, and working with a therapist who’s trained in these conditions can help you manage symptoms and get healthier — both mentally and physically.

 At Rula, we can connect you with a therapist who’s taking new clients and accepts your insurance so you can get the support you need.
-With Rula’s user-friendly therapist-matching program, you can find the right provider for your needs in less than 30 seconds and begin treatment as early as this week.
+With Rula’s user-friendly therapist-matching program, you can find the right provider for your needs in less than 30 seconds and begin treatment as soon as tomorrow.
 And if medication management is part of your treatment plan, we can connect you with a psychiatrist to find the right solution for you.